-This engine will operate on any traditional O-54 Gauge track system.
+Scale Wheels: This engine will operate on any traditional 42" Radius Measure track system.
+Hi-Rail Wheels: This engine will operate on any traditional O-42 Gauge track system.

 It is also compatible with most standard AC and DC transformers.
-(See page 48 and 49 for a complete list of compatible transformers and wiring instructions.)
+See page 46 and 47 for a complete list of compatible transformers and wiring instructions.